Easy Shami Kebabs

 Ingredients

-• 1 kg Boneless Beef (Cut In CUbes) See Notes
+• 1 kg Boneless Beef (Cut In Cubes) See Notes for other options

 • ¾ cup Split Chickpea lentil